top of page

 I’m not usually asked these days if I am ‘scared’ being in Israel during wartime.

-The question was occasionally asked around October 7th 2023.
-I was asked again this week, quite out of the blue from an old friend that looked me up.
+The question was occasionally asked around October 7th, 2023.
+I was asked again this week, quite out of the blue, by an old friend who looked me up.
 The truth is, from a diaspora point of view, it’s a serious question that needs to be answered as best I can.

 We’re living through a chapter of Jewish history that previous generations only dreamed of: the return to our Land after two thousand years of exile.
 This isn’t random chaos; it’s the next major chapter in a very long story.